-April 28, 2010 12:00 PM Kathryn Hobgood Ray khobgood@tulane.edu 504-865-5229
+May 03, 2010 11:45 AM Kathryn Hobgood Ray khobgood@tulane.edu

-Karma Walkers, a documentary about the experiences of 12 Tulane University students from the School of Social Work who leave New Orleans for India to work with orphans, lepers and Tibetan refugees in the mountaintop kingdom of the Dalai Lama, premieres on Tuesday, May 4 at 8 p.m. at the Freeman Auditorium in Woldenberg Art Center on the uptown campus.
+Karma Walkers, a documentary about 12 students from the Tulane School of Social Work who leave New Orleans for India to work with orphans, lepers and Tibetan refugees in the mountaintop kingdom of the Dalai Lama, premieres today (May 4) at an uptown campus event.

+The film will be shown at 8 p.m. at the Freeman Auditorium in Woldenberg Art Center.
 The event is free and open to the public.